QuentinVdr/react-template/README.md

 # Use this template with local update
 npx create-react-app my-app --template file:relative-path-to-template-folder

+# Rename all the "my-app" by your project name
 ```

 then refer to the README.md file in the generated project.